jackmoore/jackmoore.github.io/zoom.md

 ---
 title: jQuery Zoom
 layout: post
-meta: A plugin to enlarge images on click or mouseover.
+meta: A plugin to enlarge images on touch, click, or mouseover.
 permalink: /zoom/
 ---